smurfix/DaBroker/doc/intro.rst

 Let's say that you have a database.
 Or several.
 Or something else that can be expressed as a collection of typed objects.
 Something which is read-only, or updated fairly infrequently.
-DaBroker does not care (much).
-, as long
-as these objects have well-defined data fields and/or links to other objects: and types.
+DaBroker does not care (much), as long as these objects have well-defined data fields.

 Let's further assume that you have processes which need to keep a dynamic subset of that data in memory.
 For instance, if you serve a web site, the